Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 	sqli_query();		// Report B – fix 2
 ?>
 ```
-Even if the endpoints use the same code base, they still require distinct fixes, for example:
+Even if the endpoints use the same code base, they still require distinct fixes.
+For example:
 ```
 [http://example.com/vuln1]
 <?php